Dr. Armando Siqueiros managed high school superstar Jordan Hasay’s career with wisdom and humanity.

 I remember how much I enjoyed that period.
 As I built up my distance, I ran almost exclusively on trails in the foothills of the Sierra, always alone and often shirtless, padding through old-oak forests with kitkidizze shrubs brushing my ankles.

 It was the time when I began collecting names for my annual Every Runner’s Friend Award.
-Every year, around December or January, my mind would turn to the runners who had inspired me during the preceding twelve months – not for their running achievements, but for actions that revealed expansive human qualities.
+Every year around December or January, my mind would turn to the runners who had inspired me in the last twelve months – not for their athletic achievements but for actions that revealed expansive human qualities.

 I never wrote down the list – I carried it in my heart.
 It was a gathering of runners that I was sure I could walk up to and talk with as friends, despite their fame or elite stature.